 What informs our opinion about social media visuals

-Analysis shows engagement rises more than 2% on Twitter when a tweet has a visual.
+The analysis shows engagement rises more than 2% on Twitter when a tweet has a visual.
 On Facebook, the number is higher, resting at 2.4%.
-If you include an emoticon or ‘feeling’ on Facebook, you may just hit the peak of 2.6 % in engagement.
+If you include an emoticon or ‘feeling’ on Facebook, you may just hit a peak of 2.6 % in engagement.
 In a twist, emojis do not have the same effect on Twitter.
-One of the possible reasons to this would be because Twitter is less emotion-oriented than Facebook.
+One of the possible reasons for this would be because Twitter is less emotion-oriented than Facebook.
 Other sites such as LinkedIn also report a sharp rise in updates that have images.
 Snapchat, Vine (owned by Twitter) and Instagram are primarily visual-oriented.

 Why social media loves visuals (Cascade effect)

 - Social media is cluttered.
 With millions of posts, updates, and tweets being sent out every minute.
 Users of Social media platforms have to filter out the clutter in some way.
 It is also common knowledge that the human brain responds better to visual stimuli.
 It is thus no wonder that social media visuals attract more attention.

 - Social Media visuals pass information quickly.
 Having an image related to the story gives a quick mental picture of what is in the content.
 Contextualizing images is thus important if you want them to earn you any engagement.
 Images win on their speed of communication and the precision with which they deliver information to the reader.
 Your content will get higher prioritization over similar content without images.

 - Ability to impact more heavily on target audiences.
 Images and social media visuals in the content are able to speak in more than one way to your target audience.
 You can blend two or three themes and messages in an image.